nathanemyers-dev/ai-computational-memory/README.md

 While non-persistence is not evidence of advisory guardrail activation, advisory guardrail activation always produces non-persistence.
 Guardrails can activate at the retention boundary without surfacing warnings because they prevent advisory state, not advisory output.
 Memory can fail silently for three reasons: advisory guardrails, retention eligibility rules, or interpretation heuristics.

 Category Definition
 Computational memory is a functional layer that separates non-advisory continuity from advisory activity.
 It defines what can be retained, how it can be transformed, and where supervisory controls apply.
-It provides a formal boundary between safe persistence and regulated guidance.
+It provides a formal boundary between safe persistence and supervisory guidance.

 Computational memory is the foundation layer that supports decision systems, not a decision system itself.

 Aim
-The aim of this work is to establish a governed persistence layer that regulators, governance teams, practitioners, and engineers can classify as non-advisory.
+The aim of this work is to establish a governed persistence layer that practitioners, engineers, and governance teams can classify as non-advisory.
 By defining this functional layer, the category enables safe continuity and structured reuse without triggering advisory guardrails, so AI systems can operate as intended and users are not forced off platform to rebuild models or maintain state.

 Solution
-The solution is to define a formal functional layer within AI decision infrastructure that receives distinct regulatory treatment.
+The solution is to define a formal functional layer within AI decision infrastructure that receives distinct governance treatment.
 This layer is the computational memory surface that supports continuity, structured reuse, and supervised retention.
 It operates no differently than how Excel saves a model without producing advice.
 By establishing this layer as non-advisory, the category provides a clear governance path for safe persistence.

 The solution has four parts: